After another strong quarter, CVS raises outlook for 2022

 Revenue was $76.8 billion, also topping Wall Street’s expectations for $75.54 billion.

+The new outlook mostly eclipses Wall Street projections of $8.26 per share, according to FactSet.

+Company shares slipped in February after the company reported fourth quarter results that easily topped expectations but didn’t hike its forecast for the year, citing the pandemic’s unpredictable nature.

-Shares of CVS Health Corp., based in Woonsocket, Rhode Island, started climbing before the opening bell.
+Shares of CVS Health Corp., based in Woonsocket, Rhode Island, rose almost 2% before the opening bell.